sjstretton/screwed/08-Inequality.md

 **Foreign Income**

 In some cases, a person may be required to pay tax on foreign income.
-This is income from outside England,Scotland, Wales, Northern Ireland or other parts of the world.
-Whether a person is required to pay tax on foreign income will depend on whether they are considered 'resident in the UK'for tax purposes.
+This is income from outside England, Scotland, Wales, or Northern Ireland.
+Whether a person is required to pay tax on foreign income will depend on whether they are considered 'resident in the UK' for tax purposes.
 Those who are not resident in the UK will not have to pay tax on foreign income.
 UK residents pay tax on such foreign income.
 Special rules exists for UK residents who are 'domiciled' abroad.
-Foreign income includes wages if a person has worked abroad, foreign investments and savings interest, rental income on overseas property and income from pensions held overseas.
+Foreign income includes wages if a person has worked abroad, foreign investments and savings interest, rental income on overseas property, and income from pensions held overseas.

 | Taxable  State Benefits                                      | Non-taxable  state benefits                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |